Sports in the Philippines: Figure skating

 Ice skating rinks used as venues for figure skating are limited to shopping malls in the country, particularly in the Metro Manila area.
 The first ice skating rink in the country was opened in 1992 at SM Megamall in Mandaluyong.
-The first Olympic sized ice skating rink was opened at the SM Mall of Asia.
-An ice skating rink also operates in SM Southmall.
+The first Olympic-sized ice skating rink was opened at the SM Mall of Asia in Pasay.
+An ice skating rink operated in SM Southmall in Las Piñas until 2022.
 There are more figure skating coaches in the Philippines than ice hockey coaches and the first Filipino ice skating coaches were roller skaters.
 The Philippine Championship is a national competitive for ice skating in which the winner gets to represent the country in international competitions.
-The Philippines has also managed to qualify and send a figure skater to the 2014 Winter Olympics becoming the first Southeast Asian country to do so at the Winter Olympics.
+The Philippines has also managed to qualify and send a figure skater to the 2014 Winter Olympics, becoming the first Southeast Asian country to do so at the Winter Olympics.
 The said figure skater was Michael Christian Martinez.